As the summer holidays are now upon us I thought I’d share some things you could do if you visit Snowdonia/North Wales over the summer.

 One tip – be careful if you visit with dogs as there are strict rules with regards to dogs being allowed on certain beaches.

 There are a number of go-karting tracks around here.
-There’s the indoor track at Red Line Karting, Caernarfon or an outdoor track at Glasfryn Parc near Pwllheli.
-I’ve not tried the indoor track but I have been to the outdoor track (years ago!) where it soon became apparent that I would never be an F1 driver!
+There’s two fabulous outdoor tracks – one at Glasfryn Parc near Pwllheli and one at the old Penrhyn Quarry.
+I have been to the outdoor track (years ago!) where it soon became apparent that I would never be an F1 driver!

 *there are loads of activities available here well worth checking it out